opensearch-project/documentation-website/_ml-commons-plugin/gpu-acceleration.md

 ## Next steps

-If you want to try out GPU accelerated ML node using AWS Inferentia with a pre-trained HuggingFace model, see [Compiling and Deploying HuggingFace Pretrained BERT](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/src/examples/pytorch/bert_tutorial/tutorial_pretrained_bert.html).
+If you want to try out GPU-accelerated cluster using AWS Inferentia with a pre-trained HuggingFace model, see [Compiling and Deploying HuggingFace Pretrained BERT](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/src/examples/pytorch/bert_tutorial/tutorial_pretrained_bert.html).